jbairagi/signupAppWithCookies/readme.md

-It is a simple user addUser-login application using cookies.
+It is a simple user manager-employee-project application